stianeikeland/bloggr-clj/posts/2014-07-13-banana-phone-clj.md

 ;; => "Calling 80020123 anonymously.."
 ~~~

 An anonymous implementation of the `Phone` protocol.
-Try doing that in C# /
+Try doing that in C#
-Java!
 (Håvard tells me you can do it in F#).
-Maybe there's something to the saying that "Clojure is a better Java than
-Java" after all?
+I thought this wasn't possible in Java,
+but apparently my limited J-knowledge had me fooled (Thanks Magnus) - so this
+bonus feature isn't as impressive as I thought :) (reify can do multiple
+interfaces in one go though, but I guess that's not something I'll use very
+often)